suranjith87/api_poc/README.md

 ### Run Tests

-### Run Tests with Visual Studio, go through the following instructons
+### Run Tests with Visual Studio, go through the following instructions
 - Go to the Test tab in the visual studio menu
 - Select the "Configure Run Settings"